IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-Another option is to rely on other mechanisms (e.g., the Port type field in the Link Aggregation TLV defined in Annex F of {{IEEE_802.1AX}}) that allow the optical NE to identify which LLDP packets belong to which LLDP session: the O-PNC can then use only the LLDP information from the LLDP sessions configured on the LAG members to support the cross-layer link discovery mechanisms defined in {{cross-layer-link-discovery}}.
+Another option is to rely on other mechanisms (e.g., the Port type field in the Link Aggregation TLV defined in Annex F of {{IEEE_802.1AX}}) that allow the optical node to identify which LLDP packets belong to which LLDP session: the O-PNC can then use only the LLDP information from the LLDP sessions configured on the LAG members to support the cross-layer link discovery mechanisms defined in {{cross-layer-link-discovery}}.